 How to File an Appeal or Grievance

 You must send us your written appeal within 13 calendar days after calling us or your appeal will be withdrawn.
 Please let us know if you need help filing your appeal in writing.
+If you or your provider believe that your health may be at risk if there is a delay, you do not need to send a written appeal.
+You can ask us to "expedite" your appeal (review it faster).
+A request for an expedited appeal may be made orally or in writing.
+See below for additional information about how to file an expedited appeal.

 You or your appointed representative may use the Member Appeal Request Form and mail it to us at the address above.